For Richer or Poorer: Plot

 Gradually, the pair learns to fit in.
-Brad, with his knowledge of real estate values, helps Samuel's future son-in-law Henner buy some land, and Caroline's knowledge of fashion helps their conservative ordnung relax their colorless dress code.
+Brad, with his knowledge of real estate values, helps Samuel's future son-in-law Henner buy land, and Caroline's knowledge of fashion helps their conservative ordnung relax their colorless dress code.

 The Sextons rediscover why they fell in love in the first place, largely through their efforts of helping others rather than themselves.
-As Samuel and Levinia's daughter Rebecca exchanges vows with Henner, the ceremony is interrupted by the police and Hall and Lester.
-The Sextons are exposed and hauled back to New York to face trial.
-Brad's attorney Phil Kleinmann reveals that he found Bob in Zürich and had him extradited back to the United States.
-Bob is hauled into the courtroom by officers to face the Sextons and confesses.
-Charges against the Sextons are dropped.
+As Samuel and Levinia's daughter Rebecca exchanges vows with Henner, the ceremony is interrupted by the state police, Hall, and Lester as the real Jacob and Emma show up.
+The Sextons are exposed and extradited back to New York.

+At the courthouse, Phil shows up informing Judge Northcutt that he found Bob in Zürich and had him extradited back to the United States causing a recess to occur in light of this information.
+Bob is hauled into the courtroom and Brad thanks him for fixing their marriage while punching Bob for framing him.
+Northcutt later dismisses the case.

-Brad and Caroline beg the Yoders for forgiveness, to no avail.
-As they turn to leave, Samuel reveals that he and Levinia knew the whole time of the ruse.
-They put up with it because it was planting season and they needed the extra help.
+Returning to Intercourse, Brad and Caroline beg Samuel and Levinia for forgiveness.
+Samuel reveals that he and Levinia knew the whole time of the ruse and put up with it because it was planting season and they needed the extra help.
 Brad offers to give his watch as a present only to be told that the Amish cannot accept gifts, only trades.
-He then trades the watch for Big John, a Belgian horse.
-Caroline reveals that she is pregnant with their first child.
+He then trades the watch for a Belgian horse named Big John.

+During the credits, Brad and Caroline come across the same cow and the land they crashed into, which is now up for sale.
+As Brad plans to make use of the land, Caroline reveals that she is pregnant with their first child.